Brewerton Speedway

 ----

-By Dave Medler BALDWINSVILLE, NY – (March 1, 2024) - The Brewerton Speedway and Fulton Speedway will again have a presence at the Syracuse Motorsports Expo & Trade Show on Saturday & Sunday, March 9-10 at the New York State Fairgrounds Center of Progress building.
-Come see...more
+BALDWINSVILLE, NY – (March 8, 2026) - Traditions continue as Brewerton and Fulton Speedways will again have a large presence at the Syracuse Motorsports Expo & Trade Show on Saturday & Sunday, March 14 and 15 at the New York State Fairgrounds Center of Progress building....more

 Mat Williamson Wins Barn Burner Against Matt Sheppard in SummerFAST Opener at Brewerton